Augmented Superfield Approach to Nilpotent Symmetries in the Modified Version of 2D Proca Theory: Nilpotent (anti-)BRST symmetries: geometrical superfield formalism

-\subsection{Conserved Charges: Superfield Approach}
+\subsection{Conserved charges: superfield approach}

-We can also express the (anti-)BRST charges in terms of superfields (obtained after the application of HC and GIR), the Grassmannian derivatives ($\partial_{\theta},\, \partial_{\bar\theta}$) and differentials ($d\theta,\, d\bar\theta$).
-For instance, we note the following expression for the BRST charge:
+We can also express the (anti-)BRST charges in terms of superfields (obtained after the application of HC and GIR), the Grassmannian partial derivatives ($\partial_{\theta},\, \partial_{\bar\theta}$) and differentials ($d\theta,\, d\bar\theta$).
+For instance, we note that the following expression for the BRST charge is true, namely;

 in the language of superfields (after the application of HC).
 It is clear, from the mappings (14), that the above expression implies: